surampallypoojitha/wikipediasearch/README.md

 🧹 Automatically clears old results on new search

 🧱 Project Structure
-wikipedia-search-app/
-  index.html     # Structure of the web page styles.css     # Styling and layout
-  script.js      # Application logic and API handling README.md      # Project documentation
+wikipedia-search-app

+  index.html(Structure of the web page) styles.css(Styling and layout) script.js(Application logic and API handling) README.md(Project documentation)

 🧠 How the Application Works
 1️⃣ User Input